 Resources for Faculty

-Interdisciplinary faculty will develop more meaningful relations with students, more curricular flexibility and less subject fragmentation, better overall integration of new and rapidly changing information, better collegiality and support between faculty and wider comprehension of the connections between disciplines.
+Interdisciplinary faculty collaborate actively with their students to develop meaningful relationships, curricular flexibility and greater integration of knowledge.
+The process also promotes cooperative learning and increases motivation due to the integration of personalized research goals and individualized plan of study.
+The collaboration between and among faculty and students leads to better overall integration of new and rapidly changing information, better collegiality and support between faculty and wider comprehension of the connections between disciplines.

 The M.I.S. and D.I.S. degrees are housed in the Graduate School and do not have a specific department.
 Thus, the student’s M.I.S. or D.I.S. committee serves as his or her department.
 The Director of Interdisciplinary Graduate Programs oversees the degrees, and serves in the role of department chair with support from the D.I.S.
 Admissions Committee, the D.I.S.
 Oversight Committee, and, when needed, the Dean of the Graduate School.
 Upon admission into the program, the student’s prospective committee becomes the official acting committee (i.e., the home department).
 This committee is responsible for directing the student’s program and committing their time and effort to mentor and guide the student through program and degree completion.

 Each committee will have a unique composition of faculty from different disciplines who are used to certain expectations for committee work.
-Recent D.I.S. proposals have a section on how the student will interact with his or her committee.
-All committees, M.I.S. and D.I.S., are strongly urged to meet and define how the committee will work internally, based on the different expertise and roles of the individuals in the interdisciplinary program; joint MTech and UM committees especially are encouraged to have clear delineations of duties.
-Communication of the clear expectation and responsibilities of each member as well as the committee’s expectations and responsibilities of the student towards the committee are essential for an efficient relationship.
+All committees are strongly urged to meet and define how the committee will work internally, based on the different expertise and roles of the individuals in the interdisciplinary program; joint MTech and UM committees especially are encouraged to have clear delineations of duties.
+Communicating clear expectation and responsibilities for each member and the student will help build an effective relationship.

-The University of Montana thrives in both formal and informal interdisciplinary collaborations and research among its graduate programs.
-The M.I.S. and D.I.S. degrees offer formal opportunities for interaction and collaboration of multiple departments.
-In this unique opportunity, the members of the students’ committee are effectively the students’ home department.
+The members of the students’ committee are effectively the students’ home department.
 The Graduate School encourages the home department of the faculty mentors to utilize this opportunity to engage with the interdisciplinary student and benefit from their ability and training to make connections across disciplines and pursue problem-based inquiry.
 Faculty members are encouraged to start the conversation with their department heads early on about their interdisciplinary students’ research interest and interaction with the mentor’s home department.

 The committee chair or co-chairs are responsible for ensuring that a student’s work is ready for committee review and must approve all proposal and thesis/dissertation material before they are circulated to the rest of the committee.
 However, the internal responsibilities of the committee should be decided by agreement on a case-by-case status.
 The following are specific responsibilities by the committee that may apply to one or more members: